Inflation Calculator

 What is the best way to use the Inflation Calculator?

-Enter the values carefully, review the units, and use the result as a practical estimate.
+Enter the values carefully, review the units, and use the result as a reliable reference point.
 The Inflation Calculator is most useful when you compare scenarios or repeat the calculation with consistent inputs.

 Is the Inflation Calculator accurate?